panoply/syncify/readme.md

 # Overview

-The main purpose of Syncify is to watch, build, download or upload files to and from your local machine to Shopify store\s via API.
-Syncify supports file transformation capabilities like minification, path mappings, runs spawned processes in parallel and provides an intelligent queue-based sync approach.
+The main purpose of Syncify is to facilitate seamless theme development between your local machine and Shopify store.
+It ships with build, watch, build download, upload, merge and pull capabilities.

 ### Theme Files